BlueBrain/spack-packages/README.md

 .....
 ^neuron@develop%xl@12.1~hdf5+mpi+python+with-nmodlonly arch=bgq-CNK-ppc64 ^neuron-nmodl%gcc os=redhat6
 ```
 So have to add those!
+Better way is to add variant preferences in packages.yaml file!